-Client: private householder
+Client: private landowner

 0 Comments

-Planning permission was obtained some years ago for the replacement of an existing house in the Green Belt for a larger property.
+Client: private householder Planning permission was obtained some years ago for the replacement of an existing house in the Green Belt for a larger property.
 We advised the landowner regarding a series of amendments to that permission which obtained a larger house, including a basement and sunken patio area.
 This can be a difficult area of planning policy due to previous case law on what is allowed in Green Belt replacement schemes: court cases that we have been involved in over many years.
 Our advice led to planning permission for the scheme in this new case being granted under delegated powers.

 Client: private developer We were recently involved in regularising a breach of planning control at a property in the Green Belt.
 Planning permission had been granted for a replacement house with a planning condition removing permitted development rights.
 However, an extension had been built at the property.
 We managed to achieve a Certificate of Lawfulness that secures the permanent retention of that extension.